 Hungarians love to bathe!
 There are 1000 natural spring water sources in the country!
 With 123 thermal springs beneath it, the Hungarian capital had to be nicknamed the City of Spas!
-Budapest thermal baths are world renowned – Szechenyi Baths alone are visited by over a million bathers a year!
+Budapest thermal baths are world-renowned – Szechenyi Baths alone are visited by over a million bathers a year!
 Other famous Budapest spa baths include Gellert Baths, Kiraly Baths, and Lukacs Bath, but I have arrived in the Pearl of the Danube to discover one of the most traditional examples of the Turkish era relaxation – Rudas Baths!

 Set on the bank of the Danube, Buda side, at the foot of the Gellert Hill, just next to the Erzsebet Bridge, Rudas Baths were built in the 16th century, during the Ottoman rule.